People

 Prof Sara Brown

-Sara is a clinical academic dermatologist; she also loves baking cakes, gardening, or walking with a crazy Gordon setter
+Sara is a clinical academic dermatologist; she also loves baking cakes, gardening, or walking the hills

 Dr Martina Elias